 There are no device, package, or speed grade requirements for this core.
 For a complete listing of supported devices, see the release notes for this core.

 Clock Frequencies

-The pixel clock frequency is the required frequency for this core.
+The pixel clock (ACLK) frequency is the required frequency for the Color Filter Array Interpolation core.
 See Maximum Frequencies in Chapter 2.
+The S\AXI\ACLK maximum frequency is the same as the ACLK maximum.

 Clock Management